 Where to Apply for the Appeal

-- Court Appeal: File with the Verwaltungsgericht Berlin if the remonstrance fails.
-This typically requires a lawyer and can be initiated remotely through legal representation.
+- Court Appeal: File with the Verwaltungsgericht Berlin.
+This can be initiated remotely through legal representation.
+Locate court details here.

 Appointment Details

-Advise your employee to act quickly, as deadlines are strict (Fristen).
+Advise your employee to act quickly, as deadlines (Fristen) are strict.

 Salary Levels for Eligibility

 The employee’s income is a key factor in family reunion visa approvals.
-German authorities require proof that the Lebensunterhalt (livelihood) is secured without relying on public funds.
-As of 2025:
+German authorities require proof that the Lebensunterhalt (livelihood) of all the family members is secured without relying on public funds.
+As of 2026:

 - Minimum Income: No fixed amount is legally defined, but it must cover living costs for all family members.
 For reference: